bitwarden/help/_articles/miscellaneous/website-icons.md

 - **Browser extension:** Settings &rarr; Options &rarr; Disable Website Icons
 - **Mobile app:** Settings &rarr; Options &rarr; Disable Website Icons

-When the website icons feature is disable, Bitwarden will opt to show you a generic, locally accessed icon instead ({% icon fa-globe %}) that is the same for all login items stored in your vault.
+When the website icons feature is disabled, Bitwarden will opt to show you a generic, locally accessed icon instead ({% icon fa-globe %}) that is the same for all login items stored in your vault.